 - Type – Latex, organic cotton, organic wool, innerspring or a combination

 - Price – Queen size prices start at $795 and go up to $5000 or more, with many options in the $1000 to $2000 range

 - Shipping – Is there an extra shipping or delivery charge?
 Do you need a compact bed-in-a-box model in order to get it up the stairs?

 - Happiness Guarantee – Will they take the mattress back if you are not 100% happy with it?

 Affordable Non-Toxic Mattresses

 We had a tight budget for our new mattress.
 While I was willing to spend extra to get a safe, organic mattress, I could not quite afford the ultimate green mattress I was dreaming of.
 We ended up buying a quilted, organic cotton innerspring mattress from Naturepedic.
 It is a super comfy, affordable, non-toxic, organic mattress and we love it!
+(Unfortunately, that model is no longer available in Queen size – only Full or Twin.)
 Naturepedic has many other more luxurious organic mattresses to choose from in a range of prices.

 Happsy, Avocado, Sleep on Latex and My Green Mattress are other affordable organic mattress brands.
-I have not personally tried them, but they have good reputations.
+I do not personally own them, but they have good reputations.
 Be sure to look closely at all the options for any given brand because sometimes they vary considerably.

 Non-Toxic Mattress Brands